bmershon/laplacian-meshes/README.md

 When you make a mistake in geometry processing, your mistakes can be beautiful.

-*Homer experiences an unfortunate bug in smoothing algorithm.*
+*Homer experiences an unfortunate bug in the smoothing algorithm.*

 <img src="img/homer-smoothing-blooper.png" width="49%">
 <img src="img/homer-smooth-blooper-2.png" width="49%">